KajSto/ComparingVibrotactileFeedback/README.md

 - XR, XR Interaction Toolkit, XRI: Standard Unity assets for VR use

 ### Scripts in Assets/Comp-Vibro-Feedback/Scripts
-- ExperimentController.cs:
+- ExperimentController.cs: Main script that loops through experimental conditions and enabled/disables environments and feedback accordingly.
-- HapticFeedback.cs:
+- HapticFeedback.cs: Main script that controls haptic feedback by checking output of the 'Sensor.cs' scripts and activating the haptic vest accordingly.
-- OptitrackMoment.cs:
+- OptitrackMoment.cs: class used when saving the optitrack data (for each timestamp have x/y/z coordinates of a specified marker)
-- OptitrackPointCollector.cs:
+- OptitrackPointCollector.cs: Script collects all opti-track markers currently in scene.
+Saves this as 'OptitrackMoment' classes.
+This data ended up not being used in analysis, as the headset position sufficed.
 - Pathfollowing.cs:
 - PathObject.cs:
 - PlayerMovementPC.cs: